-- 1. If the blue screen is still displayed, record the STOP error code (0x00000080 and so on). - 2.
-If you cannot record the STOP error code, search the "System" category in the event log for the STOP error code - 3.
+- 1. If the blue screen is still displayed, record the STOP error code (0x00000080 and so on) or distinguished name (NMI_HARDWARE_FAILURE and so on). - 2.
+If you cannot record the STOP error code, search the "System" category in the event log for the STOP error code. - 3.
 Check the description in "6.3 STOP Error Codes" to determine what caused the memory dump to be collected. - 4.
 When you request an analysis of the memory dump (a service provided for a fee), save the log after you restart the equipment (see "7.5 Maintenance Operation Commands") and contact our sales representatives.